Predation problem: Problem of evil

-Predation has historically been viewed as a natural evil within the context of the problem of evil and has been considered a moral concern for Christians who have engaged with theodicy.
-Natural evils have been sometimes thought of as something that humans should work towards alleviating, or as part of a greater good which justifies the existence of this type of evil.
-Thomas Aquinas advocated the latter view, arguing that "defects" in nature such as predation led to the "good of another, or even to the universal good" and that if "all evil were prevented, much good would be absent from the universe".
-Within Christian and Hebrew Scripture, there are several prophecies which describe a future Heaven or Earth where predation is no longer a feature of nature, including Isaiah's prophecy that "[t]he wolf shall live with the lamb, the leopard shall lie down with the kid, the calf and the lion and the fatling together, and a little child shall lead them."
+Predation has been discussed as a natural evil within the problem of evil and as a moral concern in Christian theodicy.
+Natural evils have sometimes been treated as harms that humans should alleviate, or as parts of a greater good that justify the existence of such evils.
+Thomas Aquinas defended the latter view, arguing that "defects" in nature such as predation led to the "good of another, or even to the universal good" and that if "all evil were prevented, much good would be absent from the universe".
+In Christian and Hebrew Scripture, some prophecies describe a future Heaven or Earth without predation, including Isaiah's prophecy that "[t]he wolf shall live with the lamb, the leopard shall lie down with the kid, the calf and the lion and the fatling together, and a little child shall lead them".

-In his notebooks (written between 1487 and 1505), Leonardo da Vinci suggested that natural suffering and death, including plagues and predation, are necessary for maintaining balance and renewal in the world, even if they seem unjust or cruel.
-David Hume made several observations about predation and suffering experienced by wild animals in Dialogues Concerning Natural Religion (1779), stating that the "stronger prey upon the weaker, and keep them in perpetual terror and anxiety".
+In his notebooks, written between 1487 and 1505, Leonardo da Vinci suggested that suffering and death in nature, including plagues and predation, were necessary for renewal and balance in the world, although they could appear unjust or cruel.
+David Hume referred to predation and the suffering of wild animals in Dialogues Concerning Natural Religion (1779), writing that the "stronger prey upon the weaker, and keep them in perpetual terror and anxiety".

-William Paley, in Natural Theology, described predation as being the most challenging of God's work to establish the utility of, nevertheless, he defended predation as the means to deal with the potentially catastrophic effects of animals producing more offspring than can possibly survive.
+William Paley, in Natural Theology, described predation as the part of God's work whose utility was hardest to establish.
+He nevertheless defended predation as a means of limiting the effects of animals producing more offspring than could survive.

-The debate around predation and the problem of evil was significantly increased by the popularization of Charles Darwin's theory of natural selection.
-Some earlier Christians argued that violence in nature was a result of the fall of man, but evidence that predation has existed for millions of years before the evolution of humans and the concept of sin, indicates that while life has existed, there has never been a time where nature has been free from violence.
-Darwin himself questioned how the fact that the Ichneumonidae prey on the bodies of living caterpillars could be reconciled with the idea of an omnibenevolent God.
+Debate about predation and the problem of evil increased after the popularisation of Charles Darwin's theory of natural selection.
+Some earlier Christians had treated violence in nature as a result of the fall of man, but evidence that predation existed for millions of years before human beings and the concept of sin indicates that life was never free from violence.
+Darwin questioned how the fact that Ichneumonidae feed on the bodies of living caterpillars could be reconciled with an omnibenevolent God.

 Criticism of moral judgements towards predatory animals

-Plutarch criticised the labelling of carnivorous animals such as lions, tigers and snakes as barbarous because for them killing is a necessity while for humans who can live off of "nature's beneficent fruits" killing is a "luxury and crime".
+Plutarch criticised descriptions of carnivorous animals such as lions, tigers and snakes as barbarous, arguing that killing was necessary for them, while humans could live on "nature's beneficent fruits".

-The writer Edward Augustus Kendall discussed predation in his book of moral fables The Canary Bird (1799), in which he argued that predatory behavior by animals should not be judged by human moral standards and that "a prejudice against particular creatures, for fancied acts of cruelty is absurd".
+The writer Edward Augustus Kendall discussed predation in his book of moral fables The Canary Bird (1799).
+He argued that predatory behaviour by animals should not be judged by human moral standards and that "a prejudice against particular creatures, for fancied acts of cruelty is absurd".